About Our Pediatric Cancer Research Funding Organization

 - Named a national top 10 “Charity Worth Watching” by Charity Navigator

-- 90% of total expenses are allocated to our research
+- 90% of total expenses are directly allocated to program services

 - 4-star rated charity by Charity Navigator and a Gold Level by GuideStar for sound fiscal management